 Joint Polar Satellite System (JPSS)

-The instruments on JPSS will be similar to NPOESS.
-The program will continue the critical climate measurements of Earth radiation budget, total solar irradiance, and ozone profiling as had been re-manifested on the NPOESS program.
+The instruments on JPSS will be similar to those developed for the National Polar-orbiting Operational Environmental Satellite System (NPOESS).
+The program will continue the critical climate measurements of Earth radiation budget, total solar irradiance and ozone profiling as had been re-manifested for the NPOESS program.